 In basic terms, a TCP connection is established using a three-way handshake:

-- The server responds with a synchronization acknowledgement (SYN/ACK) to the client.
+The server responds with a synchronization acknowledgment (SYN/ACK) to the client.

-- The client then responds with an acknowledgement (ACK) back to the server.
+The client then responds with an acknowledgment (ACK) back to the server.

-A SYNflood attack manipulates that three-way handshake by initiating multiple synchronization requests and then refusing to respond with any final acknowledgements.
+A SYN flood attack manipulates that three-way handshake by initiating multiple synchronization requests and then refusing to respond with any final acknowledgments.
 That causes the server, which is keeping a spot open waiting on the client’s final reply to complete their incoming connection, to eventually run out of available connections for the targeted service and appear to be offline.

 On a Linux server, you can quickly check for SYN packets by running this command over SSH:

 netstat -nap | grep SYN -c